earthly/website/blog/_posts/2022-10-09-explore-portainer-as-tool.md

 ---
-title: "EXPLORING PORTAINER AS A TOOL FOR MANAGING DOCKER CONTAINERS"
+title: "Exploring Portainer As A Tool For Managing Docker Containers"
 categories:
   - Tutorials
 toc: true